 - Unlike the prior Hope credit, which was available only for a student’s first two years of college, the American Opportunity Tax Credit can be claimed for the first four years of qualified post-high-school education.

-And, unlike the old Hope credit, which was available only for a student’s first two years of college, the American Opportunity credit can be claimed for all four years of post-high-school education.
-You get the maximum credit if you spend at least $4,000 in qualifying expenses, which now include the cost of books as well as tuition and fees.
+- You can get the maximum credit if you spend at least $4,000 in qualifying expenses, which now include the cost of books as well as tuition and fees.

 More credit for lower- and higher-income taxpayers

-If you're a lower-income taxpayer and the credit is worth more than your tax bill for the year, up to 40 percent of the credit (as much as $1,000) will be returned to you as a tax refund.
-The old Hope credit could wipe out your tax bill but never gave you cash back.
+If you're a lower-income taxpayer and the credit is worth more than your tax bill for the year, up to 40% of the credit (as much as $1,000) can be returned to you as a tax refund even if you don't owe any taxes.

-The other rules for qualifying for the American Opportunity credit are the same as for the Hope credit.
+Most of the other rules for qualifying for the AOTC are the same as for the Hope credit:

-The changes in the Hope credit do not affect the Lifetime Learning credit (which applies to higher education not covered by the Hope or American Opportunity credit) for education after the first two or four years, or for classes taken (1) less than half-time or (2) not in pursuit of a degree.
+The changes in the Hope credit don't affect the Lifetime Learning Credit (LLC), which can apply to higher education often not covered by the American opportunity credit, for education after the four years of higher education, classes taken less than half-time, or classes not in pursuit of a degree.

-IRS publication 970 has more information about the American Opportunity, Hope and Lifetime Learning tax credits.
+IRS publication 970 has more information about the American Opportunity Tax Credit and the Lifetime Learning Tax Credit.